 In addition, Kharkiv Institute of Medicine is recognised by the World Health Organisation.
 Last but not least, graduates from KHIM are eligible to take the US Medical Licensing Examinations for certification in the United States and Canada.

 The university has also received a confirmation from the Accreditation Agency in Health and Social Sciences for the successful completion of the accreditation procedure of its study program "Medicine" with the degree "Doctor of Medicine (M.D.)".

 KHIM’s campus is located on a quiet downtown street, not far from the scenic Kharkiv River to the south.
 International students will undoubtedly be smitten by the stern splendour of Soviet-style architecture and the vibrant Ukrainian city life surrounding them.

 Kharkiv is known as the Student’s City due to the many educational institutions in the city.
 Sharp minds from all over the world have chosen to study at this learning hub, and internationals will benefit from plenty of networking opportunities in a rich cultural environment.

+KHIM has 2 official intakes for students who are starting from year 1.
+The first intake is in September and the second intake is in February.
 The academic year begins with the autumn semester, which lasts from September 1 to January 20.
-However, the duration of January is dedicated to course exams.
+However, the duration of January is dedicated to mid-semester exams.
 Afterwards, students can enjoy a well-earned Christmas break until the beginning of February.

 Kharkiv Institute of Medicine is a branch of Kiev Medical University.
 As such, the Institute is internationally recognised just like its main counterpart in Kiev.
 The Institute's medical degree will be recognised all over the world.